mythmon/mythmon.com/content/posts/2015-09-02-heroku-build-static.md

 $ python ./manage.py runserver
 ```

-Unfortunately, Heroku doesn't seem to have gotten this memo.
-There is a Python
+I like to deploy my projects using Heroku.
+They take care of the messy details
+about deployment, but they don't seem to support multi-language projects easily.
-buildpack, and a Node buildpack, but no clear way of combining the two.
+There are Python and Node buildpacks, but no clear way of combining the two.

 Multi Buildpack
 ===============

 [GitHub is littered with attempts to fix this by building new buildpacks.][search]
-The problem with the versions of this I looked at is they invariable fall out of
-compatibility with Heroku.
-I could probably fix them up to work, but then *I'd*
+The problem is they invariable fall out of compatibility with Heroku.
+I could
-have to maintain them.
-Not maintaining infrastructure like this is the reason I
+probably fix, but then *I'd* have to maintain them.
+I use Heroku to avoid
-use Heroku, so this seems like one step forward, one step back.
+maintaining infrastructure; custom buildpacks are one step forward, but two
+steps back.

 [search]: https://github.com/search?utf8=%E2%9C%93&q=heroku+buildpack+python+node&type=Repositories&ref=searchresults

-Enter [Multi Buildpack][], which combines multiple Heroku buildpacks in a
+Enter [Multi Buildpack][], which runs multiple buildpacks at once.

-pretty sane way.
-It is a very 'thin' buildpack, so there isn't much to fall out
-of compatibility.
-I also assume that because Heroku has a fork of it, it will
+It is simple enough that it is unlike to fall out of compatibility.
+Heroku has a
-stay up to date anyways.
-It combines buildpacks, so it can combine the official
-Python and Node buildpacks.
-That means that it probably won't break randomly in
+fork of the project on their GitHub account, which implies that it will be
-the future.
+maintained in the future.

 [Multi Buildpack]: https://github.com/heroku/heroku-buildpack-multi

-To configure the buildpack, first tell Heroku you want to use it
+To configure the buildpack, first tell Heroku you want to use it:

 ```bash
 $ heroku buildpacks:set https://github.com/heroku/heroku-buildpack-multi.git
 ```

-And then add a `.buildpacks` file to your repository, so the multi buildpack knows
+Next, add a `.buildpacks` file to your project that lists the buildpacks to run:
-what to do.

 <span class="codepath">./.buildpacks</span>